Consolidating Financial Data in Microsoft Dynamics NAV

-With roots that go back to Denmark in the 1980s, Microsoft Dynamics NAV and Dynamics 365 Business Central offers strong multinational and complex accounting capabilities—including the ability to handle consolidations—that other ERP solutions do not.
+With roots that go back to Denmark in the 1980s, Microsoft Dynamics NAV offers strong multinational and complex accounting capabilities—including the ability to handle consolidations—that other ERP solutions do not.

-Some organizations need to consolidate financial data for multiple business units or legal entities, while others have subsidiaries that report into parent organization.
-In either case, Business Central and Dynamics NAV come with tools out of the box to make those processes faster and easier.
+Some organizations need to consolidate financial data for multiple business units or legal entities, while others have subsidiaries that report to the parent organization.
+In either case, Dynamics NAV has tools to make those processes faster and easier.
 Following are tips for handling consolidations in either product:

-When companies need to begin consolidating subsidiaries for financial reporting, there are often misconceptions of how the consolidations process works in NAV and Business Central.
-Here is list of what both products allow you to do:
+When companies need to begin consolidating subsidiaries for financial reporting, there are often misconceptions of how the consolidations process works Dynamics NAV.
+Here is a list of what NAV allows you to do:

-- Map different Chart of Account and Dimension structures from the subsidiary companies to the master Consolidation company
+- Map different Charts of Account and Dimension structures from the subsidiary companies to the master Consolidation company

 - Identify the ownership percentage for a subsidiary and automatically applies this percentage to the consolidated financial data

 - Consolidate financial data from subsidiary companies within the same Dynamics NAV database